emmanuel2-s/alx-pre_course/0x01-git/README.md

-Some changes have been made
+"Some changes have been made"